Monday, July 7, 2025

 “I’m fine,” I replied, turning to meet his gaze.
 “I adore every curve of your body,” he whispered, pulling me closer as his fingers traced the contours of my hips.
 “Remi, will you still love me if I change?”
 A moment of hesitation lingered in the air, my heart racing at the weight of his question.
 I looked into his eyes and said, “I will always love you.
 Stop talking like that; I doubt you'll be changing anytime soon," I told him, attempting to persuade him, though I realized it was more for my own sake than his.

 He replied with conviction, “And I will always find you, regardless of the distance between us.
 You are the one I want by my side.”
 As he kissed me, a thought crossed my mind: I should have understood that change was inevitable for him, and it would come swiftly and harshly.
+Deep down, I believe he has a new body ready for him, one he’ll resort to if he gets seriously hurt beyond the AI's help.
+The AI is correct; eventually, he would have to let go of the body he’s in, if it came down to it.

 (Images are for the readers entertainment)